-Dr. Sara Bayramzadeh joined Kent State University, as the Coordinator of and Elliot Professor in the Healthcare Design program, in 2018.
+Dr. Sara Bayramzadeh joined Kent State University, as the Coordinator and Elliot Professor of the Healthcare Design program, in 2018.
 She is recognized for her research on psychiatric units and operating rooms designs.
 Sara is interested in interdisciplinary research efforts to enhance healthcare outcomes through effective environmental design.
 Such outcomes include efficiency and the safety and satisfaction of both patients and staff.
 As an advocate of interdisciplinary collaborations, she believes true innovation emerges from learning in the context of such collaborative efforts.

 In addition, she is interested in opportunities to bridge academia and practice for design solutions derived from research and actively looks for ways to promote research in design practice.
 Her practice-based research experience includes collaborations with HGA Architects and Engineers and BBH Design.

 Her research on outpatient facilities design, psychiatric units design, and surgical environments has appeared in journals such as Health Environments Design & Research, Applied Ergonomics, and BMJ Quality & Safety.
 Sara has been a recipient of multiple national and international awards, such as 2016 Joel Polsky Academic Achievement Award from the American Society of Interior Designers for outstanding dissertation and 2018 Best Paper Award from Applied Ergonomics Journal.
 She is a member of the AIA’s Academy of Architecture for Health (AAH).
 She is also involved with the Academy of Architecture for Health Foundation, AAH Next Generation Committee, and the AIA Cleveland Healthcare.